 We ordered the 40′ roll off Amazon and it was enough for the most part, but I would have liked to have a little extra for overage.
 We barely had enough and there are a couple areas that could probably still use more.
 50′, as mention by Hein or Impact Products, is 100% correct for a 144 Sprinter.
 We insulated all the walls, the ceiling, the rear doors, slider door and above the headliner.
 We didn’t pull the headliner but managed to stuff a few pieces in the important places.
 Tip: if you pull the dome lamp out you can access the forward part behind the headliner area.
 In the tight channels of the walls, we used a fish tape to pull small, skinny pieces into place.
 Every little bit does count in a metal box.

 Low E EZ Cool Foil-Faced Foam

 Since the Thinsulate could not be stuffed in some areas of the walls and there was still some areas of exposed metal, I felt a layer of Low E EZ Cool would help block any last bit of heat that got past the other layers.
 It would be the last layer of insulation before the walls went up.
-Although it is not sealed completed against the wall, I feel it also offers some level of a vapor barrier too.
 So both the walls and ceiling got a full wrap of Low E foam.